CEGBI - About us

-Established in January 2009, CEGBI is a research centre in The York Management School at the University of York.
-The centre aims to carry out ground-breaking research which will foster a better understanding of how business and institutions succeed in a global economy.
+Established in January 2009, CEGBI is a research centre in the School for Business and Society at the University of York.
+The centre aims to carry out groundbreaking research which will foster a better understanding of how business and institutions succeed in a global economy.
 By developing a better understanding of the relationship between past and the present, the aim is to draw lessons that help business and policy makers in more informed decision making.
 It draws on an eclectic approach, both in terms of research topics and methodologies used.
 A distinctive characteristic of the members of the centre is their emphasis on international business and economic history, global marketing, ethics and social enterprise.

 CEGBI has three main research themes:

 - What explains the long-term performance of businesses and institutions and how they can impact on economic development.